reedmaniac/ethicura/README.md

 - Run `./vendor/bin/pint` within the Sail/Docker container and it will take care of the backend.
 - Run `npm run lint` within the Sail/Docker container and it will check the frontend.

+### Running Tests

+- Run `./vendor/bin/phpunit` withiun the Sail/Docker container and tests will be run.